So, you're a Shopify store owner that's struggling to get more sales.

 Who do you want to serve and how can you help them?
 What is a problem that they currently have?

-If you have an idea for a product that you already want to sell you can look at Amazon reviews to see what people liked and didn't like about the products that was available and that they purchased.
+- Reading Amazon reviews.
+See what people liked and didn't like about the products they purchased.
 How can you differentiate to solve the problems of the people who were leaving one star reviews.

-If you're looking to add new products to your store this can be done by surveying customers.
-Ask them what is missing from your store ask them why did they purchase what they purchased in the first place and you can use that information to find new products to serve to them.
+- Surveying customers.
+Ask them what is missing from your store ask them why they purchased in the first place and you can use that information to find new products to serve to them.

 In short, to stand out in the market, your product needs to solve a problem for a specific group of people.

 So who are your people and what problem are you solving for them?
 Answer that before doing anything else.

 Do you stress about how to price your products?
 Have you ever wondered what to charge for something, or what someone's willing to pay?

 You know retail is about buying or making a product, marking up the price, and making a profit.
 Profit is key.
 So when pricing products we want to make sure that we are able to make a profit.

 When pricing your product you one want to make sure that it is priced high enough where you will make a comfortable profit.

 There's a really simple formula you can use to price your products the right way.